stanford-oval/cs294-homework-workdir/hw1/README.md

 \t now => @edu.stanford.cs294.xxx.Restaurant() => notify;
 ```

-You might notice the output looks terrible with one property at a time.
+(Optional) You might notice the output looks terrible with one property at a time.
 You can actually define how the result should be formatted with annotation.
 For example, restaurant function can have the following annotation to display one sentence
 to describe each restaurant.